Show producers, historians clash over newly discovered Earhart photo

-LOS ANGELES A never-before-seen photograph has reignited the debate as to the fate of famed pilot Amelia Earhart after she vanished while attempting a round-the-world flight 80 years ago.
+LOS ANGELES (Reuters) - A never-before-seen photograph has reignited the debate as to the fate of famed pilot Amelia Earhart after she vanished while attempting a round-the-world flight 80 years ago.

 The photo, found in the U.S. National Archives by retired U.S. Treasury Agent Les Kinney and the subject of a new History Channel documentary titled, "Amelia Earhart: The Lost Evidence," shows what appears to be a Caucasian woman sitting on a dock in the Marshall Islands.